Last updated

 Key features

-- Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, crucial for non-profits to engage donors and volunteers effectively.
+• Marketing Hub: Includes email marketing, ad tracking, landing pages, and lead generation tools, though may be overly complex for focused donor and volunteer engagement in medium-sized non-profits.

-- Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, helping non-profits manage donor relationships and fundraising campaigns.
+• Sales Hub: Provides deal tracking, pipeline management, sales automation, and reporting, helpful for managing donor relationships but requires significant training for teams of 20-50 people.

-- Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, essential for addressing donor inquiries and volunteer support.
+• Service Hub: Offers customer service tools like ticketing, live chat, and knowledge bases, though may be more than needed for typical donor and volunteer support.

 Pros